top of page

 EL FUTURO ES BILINGUE

-The team here at Bilingual Futures is excited to work on this research with the main goal of implementing a more immersive system for dual language education in Seattle Public Schools’ elementary schools.
-Currently, SPS operates their 5 programs on a 50/50 model, which splits the days half English, half Spanish.
+The team here at Bilingual Futures is excited to work on this research with the main goal of seeing implementation of a more immersive system for dual language education in Seattle's elementary schools.
+Currently, programs operate on a 50/50 model, which splits the days half English, half Spanish.
 Although this model has been in practice, it lacks early immersion and preparation.
 It does not expose Spanish learners to the language enough to take away early-on, and does not accommodate well for Spanish speakers.
-On top of this, it is noted that SPS struggles to maintain consistent Spanish curriculum every year, mixing lectures by language and tossing educators into a blender of inconsistency when it comes to planning.
-With our help and future partnerships with curriculum developers we hope to implement either a 90/10 immersion model, starting them at 90% Spanish lectures and 10% English lectures.
-As students advance through school, they will see the model shift for maximum language balance after introduction.
-2nd grade goes into 80/20, 3rd into 70/30, 4th into 60/40, and 5th into 50/50.
+On top of this, it is noted that Seattle struggles to maintain consistent program design.
+With our work and future partnerships with program designers we hope to implement an immersive, objective based 50/50 model or 90/10 progressive model.
 This directly prepares students to enter Middle School with a well rounded and balanced advanced knowledge of both languages, and they will be able to interpret every subject in both languages with a deeper cultural wealth.

-As we have found our support from UW staff, we are working to collect important statistics and information that will shape our decisions and approaches as an organization.
-We collect statistics from districts and schools operating on the immersive models we hope to see at SPS, showcasing student growth, community strength, and the well-rounded education experience.
+With critical advisory from Dr. Manka Varghese, we are working to collect important statistics and information that will shape our decisions and approaches as an organization.
+We collect statistics from districts and schools operating on the immersive models we hope to see in Seattle, showcasing student growth, community strength, and a well-rounded education experience.
 To see updates in our research, see the 'News' tab.

 2.png